 As a responsible steward of the American Taxpayer, the Parties recognize the need to utilize space in a manner consistent with space saving initiatives aligned with Department and other Federal initiatives to reduce office footprints and fiscal impacts.

 As such, the Employer agrees to provide the Union dedicated private office space for the designated recognized entity, NTEU, for the conduct of official business.
 This space shall be provided in the vicinity of the NTEU President's locality and will not be the regularly assigned office for any individual.
 One additional office shall be provided in the Washington, DC headquarters region for use as designated by the NTEU President, if desired.
-Under no circumstances will Union office space be required to exceed 200 square feet.
+Under no circumstances will Union office space be required to exceed 200 square feet in the aggregate.
 Use of this space will be subject to paragraph C below.

 The Union agrees to pay the Standard Level User Charge (SLUC) for the use of space in paragraph B above as determined by the Agency.
 The rental amount will be calculated to include a reasonable estimate of the cost of furnishings and other Agency resources provided for use by the Union pursuant to this Article.
 The Agency will provide to the Union the cost of any space permitted for Union use for the upcoming fiscal year prior to the beginning of the fiscal year, or any portion thereof where a full fiscal year is not available.
-The Union agrees to remit to the Agency the cost of such space at least 30 calendar days prior to the beginning of the new fiscal year or when otherwise due, if it desires to rent or continue renting the space for the upcoming fiscal year.
+The Union agrees to remit the cost of such space at least 30 calendar days prior to the beginning of the new fiscal year or when otherwise due, if it desires to rent or continue renting the space for the upcoming fiscal year.
 The Union agrees to pay such rent when due or immediately cede access to the space.
 Charges will be assessed and paid before the union occupies any dedicated private space.
 Use of space only intermittently will not impact the rental cost of any space by the Union.

 The Employer agrees to provide access to conference room space reservations for the conduct of official business for appointed NTEU representatives for the conduct of official business.
 These space reservations are to be used for Union meetings with employees, to include during employees' non-duty status.
 Union Representatives will be responsible for scheduling and cancelling space as needed and failure to adhere to cancellation protocols could result in denial of future reservations.